Matthias Knutzen: Teachings

 In his three pamphlets of 1674, Knutzen claimed that there was a sect or community called the Gewissener or "Conscientarians" (i.e., 'the conscience people').
 According to him, the Conscientarians had adherents in Hamburg, Jena, Paris, Amsterdam, and Rome, and, allegedly, more than 700 in Jena alone.
 This claim, however, is regarded as a fiction and the teachings which Knutzen spread as an alleged member of the Conscientarians were in fact his own.

 According to Knutzen, there are no transcendent entities such as God, the devil, or immortal souls, the Bible is implausible due to its many contradictions, and the guidelines for human behavior should be reason and conscience.
 Therefore, both secular and ecclesiastical authorities are superfluous.
 In his Latin letter Amicus Amicis Amica!
 Knutzen summarizes his beliefs as:

 Insuper Deum negamus, Magistratum ex alto despicimus, Templa quoque cum omnibus Sacerdotibus rejicientes.

 Moreover, we deny God, we despise authorities from above and we reject the churches together with all ministers.

 For Knutzen, the uppermost rule was: "Live honestly, do not harm anybody and give everybody what they deserve." (in Latin, Honeste vivere, neminem laedere, suum cuique tribuere), an old Roman legal principle according to Ulpian.

 Sources and reception

 Knutzen was obviously inspired by Socinianism.
-Other influences (Spinoza?) are difficult to discern and are disputed.
+Other influences (e.g., Spinoza) are difficult to discern and are disputed.
 However, it can be shown that Knutzen was well-versed in the philosophical literature of his day even when it came to insignificant details.

 Knutzen's views provoked the violent rejection of ecclesiastical authors.
 In 1677, for example, the German theologian Tobias Pfanner claimed that Knutzen's work surpassed the infamy of all enemies of religion known until then.
 Pierre Bayle included Knutzen in his Dictionnaire historique et critique (first edition in 1697, further editions throughout the 18th century).
 Thus, for the philosophers of the Age of Enlightenment, Knutzen became the first modern atheist known by name.